ErniW/Arduino-IMU-and-AHRS-tests/README.md

 - *For prototyping, in most cases MPU-6050 is enough if you need to measure tilt angle without relative heading (it doesn't have a magnetometer to do so).
 The MPU-9250 and ICM-20948 have magnetometer included.*
 - **DMP computes Euler angles or quaternions without wasting resources of your Arduino.**
 - *Using Mahony filter is not even close to quality of DMP.*
 - ***ICM-20948** *is a successor to MPU-6050/MPU-9250.
 Sparkfun has a library that leverages the same DMP algorithm for 9-dof.
-The problem is product availability.*
+The problem is product availability, however there are concerns that Invensense doesn't use 9-dof for its DMP.
+We can't investigate it until we get one.*

 ## ISM330DHCX
 ### Calibration:
-1. Use **Adafruit sensorlab** *examplename* to calibrate gyroscope and accelerometer.
+1. Use **Adafruit sensorlab** *gyro_zerorate_simplecal* to calibrate gyroscope.
+It won't store the values on EEPROM or SD card. *It takes a long time to compile.*
-2. Write the detected offsets into the `ISM330DHCX_2_IMU` code.
-Adafruit provides a code to store calibrations on EEPROM (or SD card) but for our case it's unnecessary.
+2. Write the detected offsets into the *ISM330DHCX_2_IMU* code.
+Remember that values are in rad/s so we have to do multiplication.

 ### Angles:
-**We shall use the Adafruit AHRS library:**
+**We shall use the Adafruit AHRS library.
+Remember that without the magnetometer only roll and pitch makes sense. **

 ### Notes:
 - *ISM330DHCX is an industrial-grade version of LSM6DSOX with improved durability and gyro range.*
 - *ISM330DHCX has built-in tilt direction, double tap, pedometer and free falling detection.*
-- *ISM330DHCX doesn't contain DMP but has Finite State Machine for machine learning and gesture recognition.
-For AHRS fusion algorithm STM provides iNEMO engine software but unfortunately it seems they removed it.* **Anyway, these features aren't possible to use on Arduino platform so it's not worth buying.**
+- *ISM330DHCX doesn't contain DMP but has Finite State Machine and Machine Learning Core for gesture recognition.
+ST provides iNEMO engine AHRS fusion algorithm but unfortunately it seems they removed it.* **Anyway, advanced features aren't possible to use on Arduino platform so it's not worth buying.**
+- *Data is less noisy compared to MPU-6050.*
+- *It's compatible with Adafruit LSM6DS library.
+Unfortunately things like pedometer and double tap aren't implemented.
+I made my own implementation.*

 ## Pololu MinIMU-9 v5 9DOF
+**You can use the adafruit library but the i2c address must be changed to 0x6b `lsm.begin_I2C(0x6b)` (Or you can solder the SA0 pin to gnd).**

 ### Calibration:
 Can be done in two ways:
-- Via MotionCal.
+- Magnetometer: MotionCal.
 Upload the calibration code and open the app.
 Unfortunately, it wont work on Arduino UNO.
--
+- Accelerometer and Gyroscope:

 ### Angles:
 There are libraries from Pololu, Sparkfun and Adafruit.
 Couldn't decide which is better.

+### Notes:
+- *It's the same thing you have on Adafruit Feather BLE.*
+- *You can use Adafruit library to use pedometer.*

 ## Arduino Nano 33 BLE (LSM9DS1)
 ### Calibration:
 **Because we are using Arduino Nano 33 BLE we had to prepare a custom code to communicate with Motioncal and to calibrate accelerometer and gyroscope (Adafruit library won't detect the sensor).
 If you are using Adafruit LSM9DS1 (or LSM9DS0) as a standalone module you can use Adafruit Unified Sensor Library**
-1. Magnetometer calibration is done via MotionCal.
+1. Magnetometer: MotionCal.
 Upload the calibration code and open the app.
-2. Accelerometer and Gyroscope is calibrated via included code.
+2. Accelerometer and Gyroscope: calibrated via included code.
-3. Write these values into *LSM9DS1_4_IMU*.
+3. Write these values into *LSM9DS1_4_AHRS*.

 ### Angles:
 We are using a sketch which sends quaternions to Adafruit web app https://adafruit.github.io/Adafruit_WebSerial_3DModelViewer/ You can easily change to euler angles if you whish.

-The position becomes stable after a short time.
-Achieving zero-drift correct orientation seems impossible during frequent movements.
+**The position becomes stable and eventually correct after a short time.
+Achieving zero-drift correct orientation seems impossible during frequent movements.**

+**The problem is the Yaw value - try rotating around Z-axis and after a few 360 degree rotations you see how delayed the movement is.** It's set to 20hz frequency which is slow for AHRS.
+We set the magnetometer Output Data Rate to 80hz and fast ODR `LSM9DS1_CTRL_REG1_M` and the performance mode.
+But we couldn't see the difference.
+Documentation https://www.st.com/resource/en/datasheet/lsm9ds1.pdf

+**Different frequency/update ratio somehow fixes the issue, check the difference in v2 version.**

-LSM9DS1 magnetometer has different direction of X and Y axes.
-You can test them on your own but to be honest it's impossible to see it on that app's Bunny which ones are correct.
+Furthermore, LSM9DS1 magnetometer has different direction of X and Y axes. *You can test them on your own but to be honest it's impossible to see it on that app's Bunny which ones are correct.*

 **Things that could improve the measurements:**
 - Improve calibration, apply something to additionaly reduce noise?
-- Measurement frequency ratio?
+- **Measurement frequency ratio?**
 - Different AHRS algorithm?
 Adafruit contains Mahony, Madgwick and NXP Sensor Fusion.

 ### Notes:
 - *Great all-in-one solution if you have to use Bluetooth LE.
 The Adafruit Feather BLE can be an alternative but I remember that BT worked significantly slower.
 On the other hand, Feather BLE includes Li-Po battery circuit.*
 - *The Arduino LSM9DS1 library is mediocre, it lacks features except getting the data and it doesn't play well with Adafruit Libraries.*
-- *LSM9DS1 documentation misleads it has click/double click detection.*
+- *LSM9DS1 documentation misleads it has click/double click detection.
+The sensor has movement and tilt detection available.*

 ## BNO055
 ### Calibration: